Artwork by James Hayes . . .

 Artwork by James Hayes

 James Hayes is an established sculptor proficient in a wide range of traditional and new media skills, ranging from authentic Bronze Age metal casting to complex 3D computer modelling and image manipulation.
 He has been commissioned for site specific public, corporate & private sculpture regularly since 1995, and has exhibited extensively in Ireland and North America.
 James is a professional member of Visual Artists Ireland since 1993 (formerly Sculptors' Society of Ireland).
-James has organised and run five "Umha Aois" experimental bronze casting symposia, and is an active participant on the "Umha Aois" projects since 1996.
+James has organised and run six "Umha Aois" experimental bronze casting symposia, and is an active participant on the "Umha Aois" projects since 1996.
 James trained in traditional visual arts and sculpture skills in Toronto, Canada, and has since extended his skills base with a Bachelor of Fine Arts from Dun Laoghaire Institute of Art Design and Technology, and a Master of Science in Multimedia Skills from Trinity College, Dublin.